Generic Name: leflunomide (le-FLOO-noe-mide) (Oral route)

 - For rheumatoid arthritis:

-- Adults—At first, 100 milligrams (mg) once a day for three days, then 20 mg once a day.
+- For patients who are at low-risk for liver disease and bone marrow problems caused by Arava®: At first, 100 milligrams (mg) once a day for 3 days, then 20 mg once a day.
 Your doctor may adjust the dose as needed.
+Your doctor may adjust your dose as needed and tolerated.

 - Children—Use and dose must be determined by your doctor.